linhdt55/Tokaikizai-2/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 9. Locale override settings

 == Changelog ==
+= 2.1.3 =
+* Improved the address fields functionality in the Checkout block.
+* Added WooCommerce 9.7 compatibility.

+= 2.1.2 =
+* Added translation support for Checkout block.
+* Optimized styles loading by limiting it to relevant block pages only.
+* Added WooCommerce 9.6 compatibility.

+= 2.1.1 =
+* Added WooCommerce backward compatibility for versions below 8.7.

 = 2.1.0 =
 * Added options to add additional sections and custom checkout fields in the checkout block.
 * Added email,phone and url custom validations.